dwhall/HeyMac/HeyMacProtocol.md

 remaining in the physical payload.
-Statistical assurances are reduced when the MIC is truncated, but may be partially regained through chaining and succesful authentication of numerous consecutive frames (not specified by HeyMac).
+Statistical assurances are reduced when the MIC is truncated, but may be partially regained through chaining and succesful authentication of consecutive frames (not specified by HeyMac).